-ACCO 5104 MANAGEMENT ACCOUNTING 3 CREDITS 45 HOURS
+ACCO 5104 MANAGEMENT ACCOUNTING

 Emphasizes in the synthesis and optimal application of accounting in administrative processes.
 The manager needs to have control of the business to obtain, effectively and efficiently, its objectives.
 The analytical tools that accounting provides are important to this process.
-The course provides the student with the skills of analysis, synthesis, and evaluation necessary for making managerial decisions, based on data and using or recommending the different courses of action.
+The course provides the student with the skills of analysis, synthesis, and evaluation necessary for making managerial decisions, based on data, and using or recommending the different courses of action.
 Knowledge is measured through tests, case analyzes, and practice exercises.
-This course is also offered in a non-face-to-face mode.